Security

 This certificate verifies the server to the Akuvox door phone when they want to connect using SSL.
 The door phone verifies the server's certificate against its client certificate list.

-• Index: select the desired value from the drop-down list of Index.
-If you select Auto value, the uploaded certificate will be displayed in numeric order.
-If you select the value from 1 to 10, the uploaded certificate will be displayed according to the value that the user selected.
+• Index: Select the desired value from the drop-down list of Index.
+If you select Auto, the uploaded certificate will be displayed in numeric order.
+If you select the value from 1 to 10, the uploaded certificate will be displayed according to the number.

-• Client Certificate Upload: locate and upload the desired certificate (*.pem only).
+• Client Certificate Upload: Locate and upload the desired certificate (Format: .pem,.der,.cer,.crt).

-• Only Accept Trusted Certificates: if you select Enabled, as long as the authentication success, the phone will verify the server certificate based on the client certificate list.
-If you select Disabled, the phone will not verify the server certificate no matter whether the certificate is valid or not.
+• Only Accept Trusted Certificates: When enabled, as long as the authentication is successful, the phone will verify the server certificate based on the client certificate list.
+When disabled, the phone will not verify the server certificate no matter whether the certificate is valid or not.

 High Security Mode